 - Host of his TV show, The Nature of Things

 David Suzuki's Biography

-David Suzuki is one of the world’s most recognisable and influential environmentalists.
+David Suzuki is one of the world’s most influential keynote speakers on the environment.
 In a long and distinguished public career, he has raised public consciousness about environmental issues and inspired massive efforts to preserve and protect our natural world.
 He has made it his life’s work to help humanity understand, appreciate, respect and protect nature.